Bayesian Nonparametric Space Partitions: A Survey: Partition strategies

 \subsection{Comparison}

-Table~\ref{discussion_on_partitions} compares the reviewed space-partition strategies comprehensively through several important aspects, including the self-consistency property, whether applicable to continuous spaces, number of dimensions $D$, inference methods, inter-dimensional dependency, and applications.
-As can be seen, there is not a single model that can dominate the others in all these aspects, so it is critical to select the most appropriate technique considering the case.
+Table~\ref{discussion_on_partitions} summarises the similarities and differences of the reviewed space-partition processes, in terms of: whether it possesses self-consistency, whether it is applicable to continuous or discrete spaces, the number of dimensions $D$ in which it can be applied, the available inference methods, whether it can account for inter-dimensional dependency, and suitable applications.
+As is apparent, there is not one single model that can dominate the others in all modelling aspects, so in practice it is important to select the most appropriate technique.

-Most of the inference algorithms for the BNSP models are based on Markov chain Monte Carlo (MCMC) methods.
-In particular, Gibbs samplers are used for the grid-style partition models, Bayesian plaid models and BARTs, as the conjugacy property between the prior and posterior distributions is satisfied by each latent variable.
-The Reversible-Jump MCMC (RJ-MCMC)~\cite{pitman2006combinatorial} and Particle Gibbs (PG)~\cite{andrieu2010particle} algorithms are developed for the hierarchical partition models, due to the tree structures of their latent variables.
-The Metropolis-Hastings (M-H) algorithm is used for RBP and RTP, due to the specially designed distributions of their latent variables.
-The Iterative Condition Modes (ICM) method~\cite{Givoni06} is used for the non-Bayesian MTA.
+Most of the inference algorithms for BNSP models are based on Markov chain Monte Carlo (MCMC) methods.
+In particular, Gibbs samplers are used for the grid-style partition models, Bayesian plaid models and BART, as conjugacy between the prior and posterior distributions is satisfied by each latent variable.
+The Reversible-Jump MCMC (RJ-MCMC) and Particle Gibbs (PG) algorithms are required for the hierarchical partition-based models, due to the tree structures of their latent variables.
+The Metropolis-Hastings (M-H) algorithm is used for the RTP, BPP and RBP models, due to the specially designed distributions of their latent variables.
+The Iterative Condition Modes (ICM) method~\cite{Givoni06} is used for the non-Bayesian MTA model.